georgeslabreche/master-thesis/latex/README.md

-# master-thesis
+# Thesis LaTeX Source Code
-Solar array integration for the SherpaTT rover considering a Mars and Lunar mission scenario
+The [LaTeX] source code used to produce the thesis document.

-# Required Packages
+## Required Packages
 - texlive-bibtex-extra
 - texlive-fonts-extra
 - texlive-lang-greek